-Being an ally of a trans\ partner means keeping open, honest, and frequent communication.
+Being an ally of a trans partner means keeping open, honest, and frequent communication.
 When someone transitions, all their friends and family transition with them.
-This is especially true for partners of trans\ identified people.
-If a trans\ person socially or medically transitions, it will also create changes in the way the partner is perceived.
-Let's use this example: one partner is cisgender and female identified and femininely expressing, and one partner identifies as a trans\ man.
-If the trans\ man decides to medically transition from female to male, both partners may now be precieved as being in a heterosexual relationship rather than a lesbian or queer relationship.
+This is especially true for partners of trans people.
+If a trans person socially or medically transitions, it will also create changes in the way partner(s) are perceived.
+Let's use this example: one partner is cisgender and female identified and femininely expressing, and one partner identifies as a trans man.
+If the trans man medically transitions from female to male, both partners may now be perceived as being in a heterosexual relationship rather than a lesbian or queer relationship.
 This is a simplified example, but the point is that transitioning is not just a process the person transitioning goes through.

-For those in committed partnerships (exclusive or open, coupled or poly, etc), having discussions about what about transitioning is exciting, intimidating, or unexpected is not just very healthy and helpful, but also fun.
+For those in committed partnerships (exclusive or open, coupled or poly, etc.), having discussions about what aspects of transitioning are exciting, intimidating, or unexpected can be not only healthy and helpful, but also fun.
 It can be really interesting to see where each partner is at in the transition process, and help each partner navigate concerns respectfully.
 For those in uncommitted relationships, it is also extremely important to have discussions about gender, transitioning, and sexual activity and sexual consent!

-The greatest thing a partner can do to be an ally to their trans\ identified partner is listen and respect.
-The greatest thing a trans\ partner can do for a cisgender identified partner is listen and respect.
-If more than one partner is trans\ identified, the same guideline applies - keep talking!
+The greatest thing a partner can do to be an ally to their trans partner is listen and respect.
+If more than one partner is trans-identified, the same guideline applies - keep talking!

-Lastly, it is very important to be respectful of partners' boundaries during sex, if partners are engaging in sexual activity.
+Lastly, it is very important to be respectful of each partners' boundaries during sex, if partners are engaging in sexual activity.
 Before any sexual activity (yes, EACH TIME), set out rules about what each person is completely comfortable with, what each person is completely uncomfortable with, and what gray spaces exist.
-Each time you changes positions, roles, or scenarios, check that everyone is still comfortable and having fun.
-Come up with safe words for "stop", "slow down", and "go".
+Each time you change positions, roles, people involved, or scenarios, check that everyone is still comfortable and having fun.
+Some people find it more exciting to come up with safe words for "stop", "slow down", and "go", but you can also just use "stop", "slow down", and "go".
+It is very common for those involved in a sexual activity to agree on some position, but someone to realize beforehand or during that they are no longer comfortable.
+Find verbal and non-verbal ways to keep everyone feeling comfortable and safe and consensual.
 All relationships and friendships should be mutual and honest.